dof-dss/lando-d7-to-d8-migrate/README.md

  5. Open your lando site url (displayed at the end of 'lando start', or use *'lando info'*)
  6. Proceed with the Drupal 8 installation.

+ ## Tips
+ - Create a settings.local.php file to toggle development settings.
+ - Copy the config_split config from settings.php to setting.local.php and reverse the boolean assignment.
+ - Use the 'lando drush/drupal csex' command to import configuration splits.

 ## File structure

  - **.lando.yml** - Lando recipe file.